kmdouglass/kmdouglass.github.io/posts/complex-data-types-and-the-rust-ffi.rst

 Now that I have a shared library, I want to access the functions that it exposes from C. To do this, I first need a header file that I can use to import the library's declarations into the C code.
-Beyond this, generating the header can help in understanding how Rust translates its data types to C.
+Moreover, generating the header can help in understanding how Rust translates its data types to C.

 I will use `cbindgen`_ to automatically generate the header. ``cbindgen`` is installed with the command